mortum5/go-playground/webchat/README.md

-# Redis simple chat based on websockets
+# Webchat

+Simple chat on web sockets with redis pubsub.

 ## Install